Sadhika1012/instructlab_knowledge/slowmoving_threads/slowmoving_threads.md

 ### Breakdown of Timestamp: 2025/04/30 17:31:08:559
 - **Thread State**: Blocked
-  - The thread is waiting for a resource to become available.
 - **CPU Usage**: 0.003229000
-  - The thread has used 0.003229 seconds of CPU time.
 - **Blocked On**:
   - **Object**: java/lang/Object@0x0000000300059FD0
-    - The thread is waiting for an Object.
   - **Owned By**: pool-1-thread-1
-    - The object is currently held by the thread named pool-1-thread-1.
 - **Java Call Stack**:
   - **DataPipelineExecutor.runJobWithIO(DataPipelineExecutor.java:71)**
-    - The thread is executing the runJobWithIO method in the DataPipelineExecutor class at line 71.
   - **DataPipelineExecutor.lambda$main$0(DataPipelineExecutor.java:39)**
-    - The thread is executing a lambda expression in the DataPipelineExecutor class at line 39.
   - **DataPipelineExecutor$$Lambda/0x00000000318d0e88.run(Bytecode PC:4)**
-    - The thread is executing a lambda-generated method.
   - **java/util/concurrent/Executors$RunnableAdapter.call(Executors.java:572)**
-    - The thread is executing the call method in the RunnableAdapter class at line 572.
   - **java/util/concurrent/FutureTask.run(FutureTask.java:317)**
-    - The thread is executing the run method in the FutureTask class at line 317.
   - **java/util/concurrent/ThreadPoolExecutor.runWorker(ThreadPoolExecutor.java:1144)**
-    - The thread is executing the runWorker method in the ThreadPoolExecutor class at line 1144.
   - **java/util/concurrent/ThreadPoolExecutor$Worker.run(ThreadPoolExecutor.java:642)**
-    - The thread is executing the run method in the Worker class at line 642.
-  - **java/lang/Thread.runWith(Thread.java:1608)**
-    - The thread is executing the runWith method in the Thread class at line 1608.
   - **java/lang/Thread.run(Thread.java:1595)**
-    - The thread is executing the run method in the Thread class at line 1595.

 ### - **pool-1-thread-3_0x000000011B905300**:
   - **thread_name**: pool-1-thread-3